apache/pulsar/site2/docs/client-libraries-python.md

 ```

 ### Optional dependencies
-If you are installing the client libraries on Linux then in order to support aspects like pulsar functions or Avro serialization, additional optional components can be installed alongside the  `pulsar-client` library
+If you install the client libraries on Linux to support services like Pulsar functions or Avro serialization, you can install optional components alongside the  `pulsar-client` library.

 ```shell
 # avro serialization